DryIcedTea/Buttplug-Valley/README.md

 If you have any feedback, feel free to open an issue or contact me on discord.
 You'll find me in the buttplug.io discord!
 I honestly don't know what I'm doing, so feedback is **very** much appreciated. (please)

 (If you want to help me make this mod better, that would be amazing and very much appreciated!
-This is very much a hobby project, so I don't know how often updates will come out)
+This is very much a hobby project, so I don't know how often updates will come out.
+Apologies in advance for the bad code.)